 Sustainable Economies Law Center (SELC) does not provide legal advice about the California Homemade Food Act or other legal topics and the information below should not be considered legal advice, so please consult with an attorney if you have questions that are specific to your business.

 The California Department of Public Health (CDPH) has their own webpage with additional information about cottage food operations here.
-Please note that SELC and CDPH have different interpretations regarding two facets of the new law: 1) CDPH has informed the public that sales of cottage food products can only be conducted within the county where the products were produced whereas SELC’s interpretation of the law is that sales of cottage food products can occur anywhere in California, and; 2) CDPH has informed the public that cottage food products cannot be delivered by mail (including the US Postal Service, FedEX and UPS), whereas SELC sees no legal justification for this restriction and maintains its interpretation that the mail can be used to deliver cottage food products.
+Please note that SELC and CDPH have different interpretations regarding one key aspect of the law: CDPH has informed the public that sales of cottage food products can only be conducted within the county where the products were produced whereas SELC’s interpretation of the law is that sales of cottage food products can occur anywhere in California.
+We’re working to address this issue.

 My local health department says I need to source all of my ingredients from “approved sources.”
 What does that mean?
 How do I know if the ingredients I’m using are from “approved sources”?